tracel-ai/burn/contributor-book/src/overview.md

 Welcome to The Burn Contributor's Book 👋

-This book will help you get acquainted with the internals of the Burn deep learning framework and provide some guidance on how to contribute to the project.
+This book will help you get acquainted with the internals of the Burn deep learning framework and provide some detailed guidance on how to contribute to the project.

 We have crafted some sections for you: